lamraoui/sniper/README.md

 ```
 This command will execute **SNIPER** with Concolic execution as test-cases generator and the Full Flow-sensitive Trace Formula (FFTF) as program encoding.

-The result of the analysis should be ouput as below.
+The result of the analysis should be output as below.
 ```c
 =================================================
 Running AllDiagnosis algorithm [NOCOMB][FFTF][Line-lvl]